briandipalma/spa-2014/workshop_part2.md

 3. Open `src/ContactsListElement.js`

+    The module exports a class that extends `HTMLElement` and has the Custom Element callbacks as methods.

+    A Custom Element is just a HTML element so standard DOM methods will work on it.
+    For example in the `createdCallback` callback the element injects its template into its DOM structure.

+    ```javascript
+    this.innerHTML = contactsListTemplate;
+    ```

+    As there is no default model solution for Web Components we've had to provide our own.
     This custom element is already wired up to be notified of model changes.

     The state member variable holds the information that needs to be added to the DOM, it's an ES6 Map.